blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ## Using the Types in the Block Protocol

-Using the proposed type system for Block Protocol imposes changes on the Graph Service and how Block Schemas are defined.
+Using the proposed type system for Block Protocol imposes changes on the Graph Service and how block Schemas are defined.

 The Graph Service is currently specified as [this schema](https://github.com/blockprotocol/blockprotocol/blob/main/packages/%40blockprotocol/graph/src/graph-service.json).